envoyproxy/data-plane-api/docs/root/configuration/cluster_manager/cluster_stats.rst

   :header: Name, Type, Description
   :widths: 1, 1, 2

-  lb_subsets_active, Gauge, Number of currently available subsets. lb_subsets_created, Counter, Number of subsets created. lb_subsets_removed, Counter, Number of subsets removed due to no hosts. lb_subsets_selected, Counter, Number of times any subset was selected for load balancing. lb_subsets_fallback, Counter, Number of times the fallback policy was invoked.
+  lb_subsets_active, Gauge, Number of currently available subsets lb_subsets_created, Counter, Number of subsets created lb_subsets_removed, Counter, Number of subsets removed due to no hosts lb_subsets_selected, Counter, Number of times any subset was selected for load balancing lb_subsets_fallback, Counter, Number of times the fallback policy was invoked